More information on counselling

 If you can’t see the answer to your question here or need more information, please get in touch and I’ll be happy to help.

-I offer a free initial session so we have an opportunity to see what it would be like for us to work together, discuss what you wish to get out of therapy and what I can offer.
-The initial session is undertaken by telephone and there is no obligation to continue if you feel it is not right for you.
-The session usually lasts around 20 minutes and you need to contact me to book an appointment.
-At the end of the initial session, we will discuss how you wish to proceed and if you would like to book your first counselling appointment.
+I offer a free initial chat so we have an opportunity to see what it would be like for us to work together, discuss what you wish to gain from having therapy and what I can offer.
+The consultation is undertaken by telephone and there is no obligation to continue if you feel it is not right for you.
+The call usually lasts around 20 minutes and I will contact you on the number you provide.
+At the end of the consultation, we will discuss how you wish to proceed and if you would like to book your first counselling appointment.
+You can see my online diary and book your free consultation here.

 When are you available?